DrikoldLun/springit/README.md

 @NoArgsConstructor to replace no args constructor
 @Data to replace setter and getter, tostring and hashequal
 @NonNull for a certain property: this is required, automatically create a constructor that instantiates this object

+### Repositories
+after creating the domain objects, need a mechanism to get data in and out of our database we have hibernate under the hood and we're using Aughrim to map our objects establish Repository package, touch interface files for each entity, write in it: public interface LinkRepository extends JpaRepository<Link,Long> {
+}
+We don't need to implement the repository interface, spring does it at runtime

+### Entity Relationships (Mappings)
+Use JPA Mapping Annotations